Add or delete a field

 You cannot delete system fields such as the OBJECTID, CREATIONDATE, CREATOR, EDITDATE, and EDITOR fields or fields used to define styles stored in the layer, the time slider, filter, labels, search, or editor tracking.
 However, maps may be using fields for styling and filters that are different than the fields you configured on the layer, and the Delete option is available for these fields.
 Use caution when deleting fields that may be used for styling and filtering in maps.

-When you open the details page for a hosted feature layer, you can delete a field from the Table or Fields view on the Data tab.
+You can delete a field from the Table or Fields view on the Data tab of a hosted feature layer's or table's item page.

 Delete a field from the Table view

-Follow these steps to delete a field from an attribute table using the Table view:
+Follow these steps to delete a field from an attribute table in the Table view:

-1. From the layer's item page, click the Data tab to show the table.
+1. Open the item page of the hosted feature layer or table and click the Data tab to show the attribute table.

-2. If the hosted feature layer contains more than one sublayer, choose the sublayer to alter from the Layer drop-down menu.
+2. If the hosted feature layer contains more than one layer, use the Layer drop-down menu to choose the correct layer.

 3. Click the column containing the field to delete.